fibur/QMessageServer/README.md

   });
 ```

+## Examples
+Folder `exampleHTML` contains fully functional HTML content example, which is compatible with server implementation.
+Feel free to adjust it to your needs.
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.